Schools districts across the Carolinas are beginning to release plans for returning to school this fall.

 Gaston County Schools -- Gaston County Schools has approved its “Plan B”, which provides for in-person instruction for students on a part-time basis.
 Students will be divided into groups.
 One group will attend school on Monday and Tuesday, and the other group will attend school on Thursday and Friday.
 All students will engage in remote learning at home on Wednesday and on the weekdays when they are not at school.

 Additionally, parents who want their child in full-time remote learning will have that option through the Gaston Virtual Academy.

-Iredell-Statesville Schools -- The district announced it will operate on “Plan B” when schools reopen on Aug.
+Iredell-Statesville Schools -- The district decided to operate on a “Plan B” schedule when schools reopened on Aug.
 17. This means schools will work with a hybrid reopening plan of both in-person and remote learning, social distancing and enhanced health protocols.